balamurugan-shanmuganathan/Reviewscrapper/README.md

 ![Demo](Demo/reviewscrapper_demo.gif)

 ### Overview
-Webscrap is the process of extracting or scraping data from website.The data on the websites are unstructured.
+Webscrape is the process of extracting or scraping data from website.The data on the websites are unstructured.
 Web scraping helps collect these unstructured data and store it in a structured form.

 In this project, we try to scrap the reviews from **Flipkart.com** about the product that we are planning to buy.
 Our end goal is to build a web scraper that collects the reviews of a product from the internet.